- Consent Needed and How to Obtain It

 Consent to Flare

 For a new flare consent, contact should be made in the first instance with the appropriate Consents Unit within DECC (see below) approximately 3-4 months before start-up.
 This will kick off a series of meetings and a request for background information (see below).
 Formal written application for the first flare consent should be made approximately 2 weeks prior to first oil.
 The consent will not be issued until the first oil date is confirmed.

-The DECC Guidance Notes for the Completion of Flare and Vent Applications provide further information.
+The OGA Guidance Notes for the Completion of Flare and Vent Applications provide further information.

 Information that will be required during initial discussions with DECC for a first flare consent application will include the following: